metabase/metabase/docs/questions/sharing/public-links.md

 ## Custom destinations in public links

-If you want to create a drill-down pathway on a public question or dashboard, you can set up a [custom destination](../../dashboards/interactive.md) on your parent dashboard that goes to the public link of a child question or dashboard.
+If you want to create a drill-down pathway on a public question or dashboard, you can set up a [custom destination](../../dashboards/interactive.md) on the parent dashboard that goes to the public link of a child question or dashboard.

 You can also pass filter values from the parent dashboard to the child question or dashboard: